Ahmedaliuajk/Digital_Image_Processing_LabTasks/README.md

 This task focuses on analyzing images in the frequency domain and separating low-frequency and high-frequency components using Fourier Transform–based filtering.

 ### ✔ Operations Performed
--Imported the input image and converted it to grayscale for frequency analysis -Computed the 2D Fast Fourier Transform (FFT) of the image to transform it from spatial to frequency domain -Shifted the zero-frequency component to the center of the spectrum for better visualization -Computed and displayed the magnitude spectrum of the FFT image -Created a low-pass filter mask to preserve low-frequency components representing smooth image regions -Applied the low-pass mask to the FFT image to suppress high-frequency details -Created a high-pass filter mask to preserve high-frequency components representing edges and fine details -Applied the high-pass mask to the FFT image to suppress low-frequency components -Performed inverse FFT to reconstruct spatial-domain images from both low-frequency and high-frequency components -Displayed and compared the low-frequency (smoothed) and high-frequency (edge-enhanced) images
+- Imported the input image and converted it to grayscale for frequency analysis
+- Computed the 2D Fast Fourier Transform (FFT) of the image to transform it from spatial to frequency domain
+- Shifted the zero-frequency component to the center of the spectrum for better visualization
+- Computed and displayed the magnitude spectrum of the FFT image
+- Created a low-pass filter mask to preserve low-frequency components representing smooth image regions
+- Applied the low-pass mask to the FFT image to suppress high-frequency details
+- Created a high-pass filter mask to preserve high-frequency components representing edges and fine details
+- Applied the high-pass mask to the FFT image to suppress low-frequency components
+- Performed inverse FFT to reconstruct spatial-domain images from both low-frequency and high-frequency components
+- Displayed and compared the low-frequency (smoothed) and high-frequency (edge-enhanced) images

 ---